tschaffter/raspberry-pi-htpc/README.md

 ### Install Steam Link on the Raspberry Pi

-We are going to install [Steam Link] on the Raspberry Pi, which will later connect to the computer running [Steam] (host).
+We are going to install [Steam Link][Steam Link] on the Raspberry Pi, which will later connect to the computer running [Steam] (host).
 The easiest way to install Steam Link on Raspberry OS is to use the package manager.
 However, keep reading to learn about alternative options.

 Using Raspberry OS package manager: